 Sets the metadata for a secret.
 Any metadata that was previously set will be deleted and replaced with this metadata.

-Name Type Description meta- data list Contains a list of the secret metadatas key/value pairs.
-The provided keys must be lowercase.
+Name Туре Description meta- list Contains a list of the secret metadatas key/value pairs.
+The provided keys must be data lowercase.
 If not they will be converted to lowercase.